Authentication Handlers

 to "skip" the module without reason.
 At present,

-exhibits this behavior: it is an authentication
+mod_auth_pam exhibits this behavior: it is an authentication

 module, but provides no mechanisms for providing group information or IDs.

-It solely provides auth
+It solely provides auth's "yes/no" answer.

 This cascading structure also allows authentication modules the opportunity